takshkothari/Flask-Notes-App/README.md

 # Flask-Notes-App

- Locally hosted application that lets users create and delete notes
+ Locally hosted application that allows users to create and delete notes